Christian Walker Player Props: Diamondbacks vs. Tigers

 - The pitching staff for the Tigers has a collective 8.2 K/9, which ranks 25th in the league.

-- The Tigers' 4.51 team ERA ranks 21st among all league pitching staffs.
+- The Tigers' 4.52 team ERA ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to allow 74 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (76 total, 1.2 per game).

+- Wentz makes the start for the Tigers, his 13th of the season.
+He is 1-6 with a 7.49 ERA and 44 strikeouts in 51 2/3 innings pitched.

-- The lefty's last time out was on Sunday against the Chicago White Sox, when he went five innings, surrendering one earned run while allowing three hits.
+- His last appearance came on Monday against the Philadelphia Phillies, when the left-hander threw 4 2/3 innings, surrendering five earned runs while allowing seven hits.

-- In 11 games this season, the 32-year-old has a 5.57 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .242 to opposing hitters.
+- In 12 games this season, the 25-year-old has a 7.49 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .317 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.